-The following adverse reactions are also discussed in other sections of the labeling: gastrointestinal ulceration and bleeding, somnolence, encephalopathy, seizures, interstitial nephritis, elevated alkaline phosphatase, and leukopenia [see WARNINGS AND PRECAUTIONS].
+The following adverse reactions are also discussed in other sections of the labeling:

 Clinical Trials Experience

-Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.
-Causality of side effects is sometimes difficult to determine because adverse effects may result from the underlying disease.
+Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared with rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

-Clinical Trials Experience with PROCYSBI
+Clinical Trials Experience With PROCYSBI

-|Adverse Reaction||Immediate-release cysteamine
+|Adverse Reaction||Immediate-release cysteamine||PROCYSBI|

 |(n = 41)

 |(n = 43)

 |Anorexia/loss of appetite||5||2|

+The following adverse reactions have been identified during post-approval use of immediate-release cysteamine bitartrate.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Read the Procysbi (cysteamine bitartrate delayed-release capsules) Side Effects Center for a complete guide to possible side effects

-Last reviewed on RxList: 5/13/2013
+Last reviewed on RxList: 12/28/2016